 Dr. Livingston is also a practitioner whose passion is the application of social psychological theory and research to solving real-world organizational and societal challenges.
 For two decades, he has served as a diversity consultant to scores of Fortune 500 companies, public-sector agencies, and non-profit organizations.
 His Harvard Business Review article “How to Promote Racial Equity in the Workplace” was the winner of the 2020 Warren Bennis Prize, awarded to the best article on leadership published in HBR each year.
 This article was also included in HBR at 100—a book showcasing the most influential and innovative articles published in Harvard Business Review over the last century.

 His groundbreaking approach to combatting racism is detailed in his book The Conversation: How Seeking and Speaking the Truth about Racism Can Radically Transform Individuals and Organizations published by Penguin Random House in 2021.
 It was selected from among 600 entries as one of six finalists for the Financial Times & McKinsey Best Book of 2021 Award.
 The Conversation was also nominated for a 2022 NAACP Image Award in the “Outstanding Literary Work—Instructional” category.

 Dr. Livingston is an elected Fellow of the Society for Personality and Social Psychology, an honor bestowed upon “individuals who have made extraordinary and unique contributions to the field of personality and social psychology.”
 He was also selected by Thinkers50 Deloitte as a member of the Radar Class of 2022, described as “an exceptional group of thinkers, whose ideas, hard work and passion can make a real difference in the world.”

-In his spare time, he enjoys jazz, wine and whiskey tasting, gastronomy, philosophy, interior design, real estate investing, hiking, and nature documentaries.
-He has resided in five countries and speaks four languages.
+In his spare time, he enjoys jazz, wine and whiskey tasting, gastronomy, philosophy, cinema, interior design, and nature documentaries.
+He has resided in six countries and speaks four languages.